wso2/docs-is/en/identity-server/next/docs/deploy/configure/email-sending-module.md

-# Configure the Email Sending Module
+# Configure the email sending module

 This document explains the steps to configure WSO2 Identity Server to send emails during multiple email-related customer identity and access management tasks such as [email OTP]({{base_path}}/guides/authentication/mfa/add-emailotp-login/), email notifications, and account recovery.